haxsaw/actuator-docs/source/manual/overview.rst

 against an instance of the infra model to extract data from that particular instance.
-For example, a namespace model may need the IP address from a particular server in an infra model, and so the namespace model may hold a reference into the infra model for the IP address attribute that yields the actual IP address of a provisioned server when an instance of that infra model is provisioned.
+For example, a namespace model may need the IP address from a particular server in an infra model, and so the namespace model may hold a reference into the infra model to the IP address attribute that yields the actual IP address of a provisioned server when an instance of that infra model is provisioned.